Daily High to Daily Low: Is It Safe to Buy CEMEX S.A.B. de C.V. (CX)?

 CEMEX S.A.B. de C.V.
-(NYSE:CX) went down by -1.68% from its latest closing price compared to the recent 1-year high of $9.09.
-The company’s stock price has collected -3.74% of loss in the last five trading sessions.
+(NYSE:CX) went up by 2.78% from its latest closing price compared to the recent 1-year high of $9.09.
+The company’s stock price has collected -2.18% of loss in the last five trading sessions.
 Press Release reported on 11/04/21 that CEMEX Is Founding Member of World Economic Forum’s “First Movers Coalition” to Drive Demand for Zero Carbon Technologies

 Is It Worth Investing in CEMEX S.A.B. de C.V.
 (NYSE :CX) Right Now?

 CEMEX S.A.B. de C.V.
-(NYSE:CX) scored a price-to-earnings ratio above its average ratio, recording 14.95 x from its present earnings ratio.
+(NYSE:CX) scored a price-to-earnings ratio above its average ratio, recording 14.63 x from its present earnings ratio.
 Plus, the 36-month beta value for CX is at 1.22.
-Opinions of the stock are interesting as 18 analysts out of 20 who provided ratings for CEMEX S.A.B. de C.V. declared the stock was a “buy,” while 1 rated the stock as “overweight,” 1 rated it as “hold,” and 0 as “sell.”

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.